natoriamilligan/linux-cheatsheet/basic-commands.md

   - `-cvf` : c tells tar to create a new archive, v (verbose) prints out the names of the files going in the archive (optional) f is followed by the name of    the archive
   - the archive name needs to have the extension `.tar` Ex. tar -cvf test_archive.tar test_dir
   - to view the contents of the archive, just remove the name of the folder you are archiving
-  - `-xvf` : x extracts the archive. -C nameofadirectory added after extracting adds the extracted files to the new directory. (tar -xvf test_archive.tar -C    extracted_tar)
+  - `-xvf` : x extracts the archive. -C nameofadirectory added after extracting adds the extracted files to the new directory. (tar -xvf test_archive.tar -C    extracted_tar) (before the -C you can specify the exact file you want to extract instead of extracting the entire file)
+  - `tar -czvf test_combined.tar.gz test_dir` : You can also compress and archive at the same time
+  - `tar -czvf` archivename.tar.gz -T listfileName` : -T takes the list from the filename and then uses that list to archive everything from those            directories
+  - `
+* * * * * tar -czf /home/labex/project/backups/backup-$(date +\%Y-\%m-\%d_\%H-\%M-\%S).tar.gz -C /home/labex/project data config logs` : this is in the nano editor if you are needing to do automatic backup logs using `crontab -e
   - `gzip` : use before the name of the file (archived or not) that you want to compress to compress it.
 The new directory will end in .tar.gz
-  - `ls -lh nameofarchive.tar.gz` : shows the size of the archive in a readable format.
+  - `ls -lh nameofarchive.tar.gz` : shows the size of the archive in a readable format
-  - You can also compress and archive at the same time (tar -czvf test_combined.tar.gz test_dir)
   - Change the c for t to view the contents without extracting (tar -czvf test_combined.tar.gz test_dir)
  - `zip` : to create a zip archive (more compatible for Windows)
    - `-r` : tells zip to work recursively